 To understand the issues involved, I liked the simple explanations given in WebMD by Morgan Griffin.

 Stating with some basics.
 Cholesterol is a fat-like substance that circulates in your blood.
 Some of it is made naturally by your body, and the rest comes from foods you eat.
 There are two main types: HDL and LDL.

 - LDL is “bad cholesterol.”
-It can clog your arteries, increasing the risk of and .
+It can clog your arteries, increasing the risk of heart attack and stroke.
 Optimal number: Less than 100mg/dL.